Matanbenami12/Identify_small_objects_SSD/README.md

- After we cover how to found distance from camera our real object distance is :
+Ones we cover how to found distance from camera, we get that our real object distance from camera is :

  apx_distance = round(lenght_warning/(((lenght_warning_image)/focal_length)), 2)